-Students are right to be concerned, since networking is such a key component of career success.
+Students are right to be concerned since networking is such a key component of career success.
 In fact, some studies suggest 85 percent of job placements occur as a result of professional connections.
 Fortunately, networking is entirely possible for online learners.
 Even without the face-to-face interactions that occur in traditional classroom settings, distance learners can grow their professional network by embracing a different approach.

+Luckily, networking isn’t strictly an on-ground process.
+Although online graduate programs don’t typically facilitate face-to-face networking, there are still plenty of ways to make meaningful connections remotely.
 Here are seven effective strategies to help you expand your network while learning online.

-Make the First Move
+1. Make The First Move

 Just as in traditional classrooms, the first step to establishing connections in an online course is to say hello.
 If the professor posts an introductory discussion thread in the course, take the initiative and introduce yourself.
-Include personal, but relevant, information, such as your job title, industry, the degree you’re pursuing, and your motivations for taking the course.
+Include personal but relevant information, such as your job title, industry, the degree you’re pursuing, and your motivations for taking the course.
 Don’t be shy about sharing other personal information, like your outside interests or hobbies, too, to break the ice a bit.
 You may find your classmates have similar interests, giving you the opportunity to forge a bond.

-Actively Engage During Class
+2. Actively Engage During Class

 Online classes typically have discussion boards for comments and questions regarding assignments.
 Get active in these forums and connect with your fellow students by asking and answering questions regularly.
 Or, if you can’t find the answers to your questions in existing discussions, start a thread of your own.
 By staying engaged in classroom activity and sharing your expertise and opinions, you’ll establish an online personality that can better connect you to others in the class.
 If you consistently post valuable information, your classmates will remember you and be more likely to reach out throughout the semester.

-Participate in Video Chats
+3. Participate in Video Chats

 Video conferencing is an essential component of networking for those pursuing education online.
-In cases when in-person meetings are inconvenient or downright impossible, platforms like FaceTime, Google Hangouts, or Skype present a useful alternative.
+In cases when in-person meetings are inconvenient or downright impossible, platforms like FaceTime, Zoom, Google Hangouts, or Skype present a useful alternative.
 With video chats, you’ll be able to network “face-to-face” with professors and classmates frequently to establish more meaningful connections, no matter what region of the world you’re studying in.

-Meet People in Person
+4. Meet People in Person

 There’s no rule that says just because your classes are held online, you can’t meet outside of the virtual classroom.
 If you’re local to campus, arrange meetings with your professors or other students in the area whenever possible.
-If you’re attending classes without a physical location in your area, try reaching out to classmates online to find out if any live nearby, and invite them to meet in-person for coffee or a study session.
+If you’re attending classes without a physical location in your area, try reaching out to classmates online to find out if any live nearby, and invite them to meet in person for coffee or a study session.

 It can also be helpful to look for events in your area featuring industry experts.
 You’ll be apt to meet like-minded individuals with whom you can discuss topics relevant to your discipline.
 These types of face-to-face interactions with professionals in your field will widen your network and create deeper, more meaningful impressions than an introductory email.

-Seek Out On-Campus Activities
+5. Seek Out On-Campus Activities

 If you’re taking online courses near your institution’s campus, check out the school’s calendar and student activities page and sign up for an event or student group that appeals to you.
 You’re an integral part of the college’s community, so take advantage of all the extracurricular activities it has to offer, ranging from young professionals’ groups to graduate student government.
 These groups are often more social in nature and can offer a more laid-back way to make connections that will serve you in the future.

-Establish and Maintain a Strong Online Presence
+6. Establish and Maintain a Strong Online Presence

 As a distance learner, it’s important to have a strong online presence to develop relationships with your professors and fellow classmates.
 And, just as you would in-person, make sure to put your best, and most professional, foot forward.